sugarlabs/musicblocks-v4/src/components/palette/README.md

 ### SubSections.tsx

-It loops through the subSections list to render all the subSections, and when hovered over any subSection it shows the name/small description of the subSection and onClicking on the subSection, it calls `PaletteBlocks.ts` view Model to render the blocks.
+It loops through the subSections list to render all the subSections, and when hovered over any subSection, it shows the name/small description of the subSection and onClicking on the subSection, it calls `PaletteBlocks.ts` view Model to render the blocks.

 ### PopUp.tsx
 Loops through the blockList which is an array of both string and [string]:string[].
 If the type is string, it simply renders the block.
 If the type is [string]:string[], it renders the accordion. <br/>

 If an accordion is clicked, it calls openAccordion() function to toggle the accordion.
-To open the accordion the className changes to `active` otherwise it remains `body`.
+To open the accordion, the className changes to `active` otherwise, it remains `body`.

 ```
 <div className={